NullLatency/FlowDriver/README.md

+# All credits go to https://github.com/NullLatency/FlowDriver
+**This repo only creates releases for various architectures.
+Arm64 version for using the client inside android via Termux.**
 # Flow Driver 🌊

 **Flow Driver** is a covert transport system designed to tunnel network traffic (SOCKS5) through common cloud storage platforms like Google Drive.
 It allows for reliable communication in restrictive environments by leveraging legitimate API traffic.